ggPMXdevelopment/ggPMX/README.md

 #> [16] "eta_conts"       "eta_qq"          "pmx_vpc"
 ```

-As a convention, when plots are described as ???Y vs. X???, it is meant
+As a convention, when plots are described as ???Y vs.??X???, it is meant
 that Y is plotted on the vertical axis and X on the horizontal axis.

 As an example, a plot of individual weighted residuals (IWRES) versus